-This section covers the procedures that are executed when a MN initiates a handover to a new access network that implies a change on its current IP address.
-Figure 6 illustrates the different scenarios of handover management, assuming that the MN has previously established a multimedia session with a CN through the old access network.
-The figure outlines the procedures that are executed in the originating and terminating sides.
+Figure 6 illustrates the different scenarios of handover management, assuming that a MN has previously established a multimedia session with a CN.
 For simplicity, we assume that communicating parties do not need to perform a resource reservation.

 Independently of the handover scenario, the MN obtains IP access connectivity in the new IP Connectivity Access Network (IP-CAN).
 As a result of this, it acquires an IP address in the new network, as well as the IP address of a P-CSCF (if a new P-CSCF is to be used).
-Then, the IMS stack and the HM are triggered from the lower layers (see Figure 3).
+Then, the IMS stack and the HM are triggered from the lower layers3 (see Figure 3).
 This way, the IMS stack can register the new contact URI of the user, reflecting the current IP address, in the core IMS.
 Next, the HM retrieves the information corresponding to the active IMS sessions that are exchanging user traffic through the interface involved in the handover.
 For each of these sessions, the HM generates a new SDP offer containing the new addressing information associated with the interface (i.e. its current IP address).
-Then, the HM uses the IMS stack to update each affected multimedia session according to the new SDP offer.
-This session update may be initiated with a re-INVITE, if the P-CSCF has not changed, or with a new INVITE request with a Replaces header field, otherwise.
-Hence, in our example, the HM in the MN generates a (re-)INVITE request to update the session maintained with the CN.
-This request is routed to the TRIM+ AS of the originating MN, as this is the anchor point at the signaling level to support the mobility of MN A. Handover management procedures differ from this point, depending on the functionalities supported by the CN.
+Then, the HM uses the IMS stack to update each affected multimedia session according to the new SDP offer, by means of an INVITE request.
+This request is routed to AS A, as this is the anchor point at the signaling level to support the mobility of MN A.